-14. Leave Without Pay
+15. Leave Without Pay

 - a.
 Regular employees are entitled to leave without pay for any legitimate purpose that is in the best interest of the City.
-Leave without pay for more than one day and less and then ten days must be approved by the Department Director; leave without pay in excess of ten days requires approval from the City Manager.
+Leave without pay for more than one (1) day and less than five (5) working days must be approved by the Department Director; leave without pay in excess of five (5) days requires approval from the City Manager.
 Any leave without pay requested under the Family and Medical Leave Act (FMLA) is governed by Article Seven, Section III, 15. - b.
-No leave will be granted in excess of thirty days except in accordance with applicable City, State, or Federal guidelines. - c.
+No unpaid leave will be granted in excess of thirty accumulative (30) days within a fiscal year except in accordance with applicable City, State, or Federal guidelines. - c.
 As a disciplinary action, an employee may be required to take leave without pay for violations of rules and regulations, with the approval of the City Manager.

-15. Family Medical Leave
+16. Family Medical Leave

 - a.
-An employee who has been employed by the City for at least 12 months and has completed at least 1,250 hours of work with the City within the previous 12 month period will be entitled to 12 weeks of unpaid leave in accordance with the Family and Medical Leave Act.
+An employee who has been employed by the City for at least 12 months and has completed at least 1,250 hours of work with the City within the previous 12-month period will be entitled to 12 weeks of unpaid leave in accordance with the Family and Medical Leave Act.
 (FMLA). - b.
 An employee whose job is considered to be critical for the operations of the City and is in the top ten percent (10%) of the City's paid employees is only eligible to utilize this leave with the approval of the City Manager. - c.
 An employee who utilizes this leave and who has any type of dependent insurance coverage of supplemental insurance will be required to continue to pay for the coverage(s).
-Failure to pay for the coverage(s) could result in the coverage(s) being terminated. - d.
-An employee who is out on FMLA leave and who has exhausted all applicable types of sick leave (major medical, sick leave or long term leave) must also use their personal leave, annual leave, compensatory time or holiday leave in lieu of unpaid FMLA leave.
+Failure to pay for the coverage(s) could result in the coverage(s) being terminated.